NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Can now be grabbed on landing on successful hit
   - Cannot be cancelled
 - A2A is hittable at the peak of the jump (TODO: huh)
+- 6B
+  - Hitbox appears one frame earlier
+  - Hitbox size slightly increased
-- 6B hitbox appears one frame earlier, more lift to match S6B's second hit
+  - More lift to match S6B's second hit
 - 6A
   - Hitbox on the hand slightly bigger to better match the kunai
   - Has more lift
+  - +5 frames blockstun
 - 4B floats higher
 - 4A uses animation from stance cancel
 - Act4A moves into launch hit faster, unblockable